RootGPT-YouTube/rootgpt-Cromup/README.md

 Open terminal and copy and paste this command:
 `curl -sSL https://raw.githubusercontent.com/RootGPT-YouTube/rootgpt-Cromup/main/install | bash`
 This command will download the needed files for Cromite Browser installation (Cromite is created by UAZO, is not my work) and will install it.
-If Cromite is already installed with my script, you can update the browser with `cromup` terminal command.
-Cromite Browser must not be running during the update.
+If Cromite is already installed with my script, you can update the browser with `cromup` terminal command and `uncromup` for uninstall Cromite.

 WINDOWS:
 Download WinCromup.bat (`https://github.com/RootGPT-YouTube/rootgpt-Cromup/blob/main/WinCromup.bat`)